Edwardsburgh/Cardinal: Pittston

 Pittston, Ontario is located on the banks of the South Branch of the South Nation River; north of Cardinal, Ontario, between Brouseville and Shanly.
 Its main intersection is the crossing of Shanly Road and Pittston Road.
 Originally, the community was called Riddell's Settlement, as the Riddell family headed six households and owned much of the land here.
 The community was eventually renamed after William Pitt, who was the first postmaster and built the first general store here in the 1800s.
 Although much of the land of Pittston was surveyed and distributed as land grants by 1799, the land changed hands many times before being settled by 1840.
 The village was arguably at its height during the mid-to-late 1800s, at which time several businesses were in operation and family farms were thriving.
 By the late 1800s, the village had a population of around 150.

 The village of Pittston was settled as an agricultural community, with most of its residents running family farms as their main source of income.
 Eventually, by the mid-1800s the community became home to some pioneer trades and businesses.
 During the mid-1800s, the village was home to a sawmill, a gristmill, two general stores, and a blacksmith shop.
 By 1871, a post office was running out of one of the general stores.

-When the township was divided by school sections, Pittston was section number ten with its school being accordingly named S.S. #10 Pittston School.
+When the township was divided by school sections, Pittston was section number ten with its school being accordingly named S.S.
+No. 10 Pittston School.
 The first school building in Pittston was constructed around 1841.
 This schoolhouse was built from log and reportedly "lacked the bare necessities".
 During the 1850s, a new stone school was built to replace the log structure.
 In 1908, the stone schoolhouse was condemned and dismantled.
 A replacement was constructed on Pittston Road, west of the intersection of Shanly Road, at a cost of $5000.
 The third school was constructed of red brick with a belfry.
 The new school was divided into multiple rooms and had a basement for storage.
 The school closed in 1964 when one-room common schools were phased out, and was converted into a home.